uber-archive/makisu/cli/README.md

     	Comma separated list of files/directories.
 Makisu will omit all changes to these locations in the resulting docker images. (type: string, default: "")
   -build-args
     	Arguments to the dockerfile as per the spec of ARG.
-Format is a json object. (type: map, default: {}) -cache-ttl
+Format is a json object. (type: map, default: {}) -commit
-    	The TTL of cacheID-sha mapping entries in seconds. (type: int, default: 604800) -commit
     	Set to explicit to only commit at steps with '#!COMMIT' annotations; Set to implicit to commit at every ADD/COPY/RUN step. (type: string, default: "implicit")
   -compression